insomnia94/ARG/README.md

 ## Installation

-Please refer to [OnAVOS](https://github.com/Stocastico/OnAVOS) to install the environment of the benchmark method.
+Please refer to [OnAVOS](https://github.com/Stocastico/OnAVOS) to prepare related dataset and install the environment of the benchmark method.

 ## Training